mhlbck/rbxfpsunlockerupdate/README.md

 ## Will this work in the new 64-bit software update?
 Most definitely, as it's been tested by people.
+This is axstin's FPS Unlocker but has been modified to be compatiable with the new 64-bit client.

 ## Usage
 1. Make sure you've turned off your anti-virus software as it will detect this file as a virus.